 Motor carriers that only transport part of a single movement as an interline operation as its own operating authority or as the originating motor carrier are not required to obtain operating authority.

-Brokers are not responsible for claims of cargo losses and damages, instead any claims are to be submitted to the motor carrier which generally is the originating carrier that transport and delivers the freight or the carrier that caused the damage or loss to the freight.
+Brokers are not responsible for claims of cargo losses and damages.
+Instead, any claims are to be submitted to the motor carrier, which generally is the originating carrier that transports and delivers the freight or the carrier that caused the damage or loss to the freight.
 Brokers often assist shippers in filing a claim with the appropriate motor carrier company.

-Companies have both a broker and freight forwarder authority may use the same bond if using the same legal name for both broker and freight forwarder.
-However, if the company uses different names/affiliated companies, a separate bond or trust fund is required for each.
+Companies that have both a broker and freight forwarder authority may use the same surety bond if using the same legal name for both broker and freight forwarder.
+However, if the company uses different names/affiliated companies, a separate surety bond or trust fund is required for each.

-Brokers and freight forwarders must renew their bond annually and require renewal premium.
-If the premium is not paid, the FMCSA will be notified electronically of the bonds cancellation for non-renewal.
+Brokers and freight forwarders must renew their surety bond annually and pay the required renewal premium.
+If the premium is not paid, the FMCSA will be notified electronically of the surety bond's cancellation for non-renewal.

-In lieu of a bond, a trust fund agreement BMC-85 may be used in the bonds place.
+Instead of a surety bond, a trust fund agreement BMC-85 may be used in the bond's place.

-Premium for an FMCSA Broker or Freight Forwarder Bond is dependent on credit, personal and business financial statements and experience in the industry.
+The premium that you pay for an FMCSA Broker or Freight Forwarder Surety Bond is dependent on credit, personal and business financial statements and experience in the industry.
+Our rates start at 1% of the bond amount with good credit.
 Brokers and Freight Forwarders that can provide proof of a membership in a trucking trade group can earn a discount.

 As a trusted surety-only agency, brokers and freight forwarders can rely on us to bring them the fastest and most efficient services to enable them to stay on the road.
 Our main goal at SuretyGroup.com is to make the bonding process simple and affordable.
 We have in-house underwriting authority and offer an easy online application, no upfront cost, free quotes, next day delivery and fast service.